DaveDezinski/Fo.Net/README.md

 FO.NET processes XML documents that conform to the XSL-FO specification and produces Adobe PDF documents.
 Typically an XSLT style sheet is used to transform raw XML data into XSL-FO.

-FO.NET has been written for the Microsoft .NET Framework and is suitable for use from any .NET compatible language such as C#, VB.NET or C#.
+FO.NET has been written for the Microsoft .NET Framework and is suitable for use from any .NET compatible language such as C#, VB.NET or F#.

 ##### Major Features
 - Developed in 100% managed C# code